Witch hunts in Nepal: Legal status

-The outdated Muluki Ain provision, in Miscellaneous section 10(B), stipulated a fine ranging from Rs 5,000 to Rs 25,000 and jail-time ranging from three months to two years for violence committed by accusing someone of witchcraft.
+The outdated Muluki Ain provision, in Miscellaneous Section 10(B), stipulated a fine ranging from Rs.
+5,000 to Rs.
+25,000 and jail-time ranging from three months to two years for violence committed by accusing someone of witchcraft.

 The Anti-Witchcraft Act (2014) was specifically enacted to curb violence based on accusations of witchcraft, by introducing stringent measures.
 It stipulated fines not exceeding Rs 100,000 and up to 10 years in jail.
-In cases where the accusation was levelled based on the verdicts of tantriks, or witch-doctors, the penalties were Rs 70,000 in fines and 7 years of jail.
+In cases where the accusation was levelled based on the verdicts of tantriks (witch-doctors), the penalties were Rs 70,000 in fines and 7 years of jail.
 In addition, slandering the family members of the victim could incur fines of up to Rs 30,000 and up to three years of jail.
 If the perpetrator does not have the means to compensate the victim, the victim would be compensated through the Gender Violence Prevention Fund.

 The Criminal Code Bill passed in 2017 stipulates penalties for inhuman treatment of an individual by accusing them of practising witchcraft.
-According to section 168 of the bill, the perpetrator of such an act could face up to five years in jail and up to Rs 50,000 in fines to be granted as compensation to the victim.
+According to section 168 of the bill, the perpetrator of such an act could face up to five years in jail and up to Rs.
+50,000 in fines to be granted as compensation to the victim.
 An additional three months of jail time is stipulated for perpetrators who happen to be a government employee at the time of the crime.
 In addition, the perpetrators would also be prosecuted for other charges relevant to the incident, such as torture, assault, and murder.
 This provision replaced the outdated Muluki Ain provision mentioned above.